paramosoftware/pmca-manuel/docs/API.md

 ### Limitations

 Related records are limited to one level of nesting.
-For example, a `Reference` record can be updated or created when creating or updating an `Entry` record, but it is not possible to create a related `Reference` record when creating or updating a related `Entry` record.
+For example, a `Reference` record can be updated or created when creating or updating an `Concept` record, but it is not possible to create a related `Reference` record when creating or updating a related `Concept` record.
 To create or update related records beyond one level of nesting, only the `connect` action is supported, the target related record must be created or updated separately.

 ### Batch update and delete